We celebrate the Day of the Light Bulb

 The light bulb has become a symbol of great ideas ever since Edison invented it.
 For more than a hundred years, the light bulb has greatly improved and LED lights today come in many different models that last up to 40,000 hours.

-To celebrate the Day of the Light Bulb, we're giving you 5% off Edison LED Filament Bulbs from 21st October up to and including 27th October 2020!
-Simply use code LIGHTBDAY in your shopping cart and bag a bulb that combines a classic design with the latest technology.
+To celebrate the Day of the Light Bulb, we're giving you 10% off all LED Filament Bulbs from the 17th of October up to and including the 23rd of October 2022!
+Simply use code EDISON143 in your shopping cart and bag a bulb that combines a classic design with the latest technology.

 For over a hundred years, the incandescent light bulb has been the prime source of light in everything from homes to hotels to restaurants.
 The incandescent bulbs from last century were characterised by their internal filaments that gave off a very warm, yellow glow.